-Derwent Living is a ‘profit for social purpose’ organisation providing affordable housing to suit a range of lifestyles.
-Formed in 1964, Derwent Housing Association (trading as Derwent Living) manages more than 25,000 properties across the UK with a mission is to be an excellent provider of affordable housing in the Midlands.
+Derwent Living is a ‘profit for social purpose’ organisation proving affordable housing to suit a range of lifestyles.
+Formed in 1964, Derwent Housing Association Limited (trading as Derwent Living) manages more than 25,000 properties across the UK with a mission to be an excellent provider of affordable housing in the Midlands.
 It has a subsidiary, Derwent FM, which manages student accommodation.

 Our core businesses

 As well as homes to rent for people on lower incomes, Derwent Living offers properties for retired people, homes for sale through part-rent schemes, residential lettings and key-worker accommodation.
 Derwent Living’s primary focus is providing good, affordable housing and improving services for residents through greater resident engagement and involvement.

 Much of our stock is new-build, with modern, well-designed features.
 Derwent Living is committed to continuing to develop new homes in response to widespread housing need.

 Derwent Living is part of the Places for People Group (the “Group”), one of the largest property and leisure management, development and regeneration businesses in the UK.
 Derwent Living’s subsidiary, Derwent FM, is also subject to the contents of this statement.